Is vaping harmful?

 What are e-cigarettes?

 Electronic cigarettes are also known as e-cigarettes or vapes.
-They heat a liquid so that it becomes a vapour that people can breathe in.
+They heat a liquid that becomes a vapour people can breathe in.
 They usually contain nicotine, which is the addictive chemical in cigarettes.
-E-cigarettes do not contain tobacco, which is the harmful part of cigarettes.
+E-cigarettes do not contain tobacco, which is the harmful part of cigarettes that causes cancer.

 Does vaping have side effects?

-Lots of people want to know if e-cigarettes are safe and it’s too soon to say for sure.
-But studies so far show that e-cigarettes are far less harmful than smoking.
-Most of the toxic chemicals in cigarettes are not present in e-cigarettes.
+Lots of people want to know about the health effects of e-cigarettes.
+They’re still a relatively new product, so it’s too soon to know for sure.
+Many studies show that vaping is far less harmful than smoking.
+This is because e-cigarettes don’t contain cancer-causing tobacco, and most of the toxic chemicals found in cigarettes are not in e-cigarettes.

-Some potentially dangerous chemicals have been found in e-cigarettes.
+Some potentially harmful chemicals have been found in e-cigarettes.
 But levels are usually low and generally far lower than in tobacco cigarettes.
-Exposure may be the same as people who use nicotine replacement therapy (NRT) such as patches or gum.

 There is no good evidence that vaping causes cancer.